winglang/wing/README.md

 Wing’s goal is to allow developers to express all pieces of a cloud application using the same programming language.
-This way, we can leverage the power of the compiler to deeply understand the intent of the developer and implement them through the mechanics of the cloud.
+This way, we can leverage the power of the compiler to deeply understand the intent of the developer and implement it with the mechanics of the cloud.

+[`▲ top`][top]

+---

+### 0.2 Design Tenets

+- Developer Experience (DX) is priority #1 for Wing.
+- Syntax design aims to be concise and minimal, while being "batteries included"
+- at the same time in terms of tooling and DX.
+- Developers coming from other mainstream cloud languages (C#, Java, and TS) should feel right at home.
+- Public facing APIs and syntax are designed to be compatible with JSII.
+Wing Libraries are JSII libraries themselves.
+- All clouds are treated equally.
+- Syntactic sugar comes last.

 [`▲ top`][top]